Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

 Let $B(X)$ denote $B(C^{*}(X))$, and let $H^{*}_{B}(X)$ denote $H_{*}(B(C^{*}(X)))$. \end{definition}

-Throughout the paper, we generally suppress the suspension and desuspension operators $s$ and $s^{\inv}$, as where they need to appear is always determined by context.
+Throughout the paper, we generally suppress the suspension and desuspension operators $s$ and $s^{\inv}$ which are used in the definition of the bar complex and related complexes, as where they need to appear is always determined by context.
 We may include them when for example they facilitate computing signs.
 Also, we will assume throughout that $X$ is a simply-connected space.
+We leave it to a sequel to address the non-simply-connected case, which requires new foundational understanding of Lie coalgebras.
+Those foundations are being worked out by the second author.
+We have done some preliminary calculations, in which our techniques work beyond the nilpotent setting.

-The classical work of Adams-Hilton and Eilenberg-Moore established that $H_{B}^{*}(X)$ is isomorphic to the cohomology of the based loopspace of $X$.
-We now show that the homology of the bar complex is also the natural setting for Hopf invariants.
+The classical work of Adams-Hilton and Eilenberg-Moore established that $H_{B}^{*}(X)$ is isomorphic additively to the cohomology of the based loopspace of $X$.
+We now show that the homology of the bar complex is also the natural setting for Hopf invariants for an arbitrary $X$, extending the invariants for spheres and other suspensions.
 Topologically, we are passing from a map $f: S^{n} \to X$ to its looping $\Omega f : \Omega S^{n} \to \Omega X$, on which we evaluate cohomology classes from the bar complex.
 But the way in which we do the evaluation, and the properties we derive, have not to our knowledge been previously considered.
-We start with a standard calculation in the bar complex for the sphere.
-We include a proof because the central ingredient -- weight reduction -- generalizes to a method for explicit computation of Hopf invariants.
+We start with a standard calculation in the bar complex for the sphere, including a proof because the central ingredient -- weight reduction -- yields a method for explicit computation of Hopf invariants.

 \begin{lemma} $H^{n-1}_{B}(S^n)$ is rank one, generated by an element of weight one corresponding to the generator of $H^n(S^n)$. \end{lemma}